suhehe/Framer-SwipeFlip-module/README.md

 # Framer-SwipeFlip-module

-A Framer module to create flip effect using swipe gestures
+A Framer module to create flip effect using swipe gestures.

 You can check out the demo <a href="https://framer.cloud/sshrf/">here</a>